 Practically speaking, to achieve all of this and more, you need to do several things.

-First, you have to build some consensus within the team about how you’re going to take a phased approach to Digital Demand Transformation.
+First, you have to build some consensus within the team about how you’re going to take a phased approach to Demand Marketing Transformation.
 That will help lay down some ground rules for everyone to follow.
 Next, you need to implement a marketing automation platform like Marketo or Eloqua and integrate it with your customer relationship management (CRM) tool for tracking and reporting purposes.

 Once these tasks are completed, it’s time to start building out “accelerator” calls to action and corresponding data collection forms.
 Putting these types of accelerators on your website will allow you to start capturing data about the people interacting with your brand.
 You can also implement progressive profiling at this stage so that you can begin to capture new data about repeat visitors to your site.
 That way you start to develop a deeper understanding of who those prospects are and what specific needs they have.